-All Standing Committees are regulated by Terms of Reference which were approved by the NIFRS Board in September 2020.
+All Standing Committees are regulated by Terms of Reference which were last reviewed and approved by the NIFRS Board in September 2020.

 The Standing Orders document also provides a framework through which Board and Committee Meetings are conducted and regulated.